|Graduate Enrollment Level|

 - Awards are based on a combination of EFC and level of enrollment:

-- Levels of awards for full-time, three-quarter-time, half-time, or less-than-halftime enrollment; minimum enrollment is 1 credit hour per semester.
+- Levels of awards for full-time, three-quarter-time, half-time, or less-than-halftime enrollment; minimum enrollment is 1 credit hour per semester but some students may not receive the award if only in one credit please contact Financial Aid Office for questions.

-- Eligibility is based upon the number of enrolled hours at the end of the first week of classes.
+- Eligibility is based upon the number of enrolled hours at the time of the end of Census Day.

 - A student must be pursuing their first undergraduate degree.